JustAnOddPenguin/Scripts/Python3/FileFlow - Legacy MS Office file converter/README.md

 5. Choose the 'Convert' operation.
 6. Check the 'Delete original files after conversion' if you want to delete the original files after conversion.
 7. Click 'Run' to start converting the files.

+**Note:** FileFlow is not able to differentiate between macro-enabled legacy files and non-macro files.
+By default, all files are converted to non-macro-enabled modern formats (e.g., .docx, .xlsx).

 ## Why Conversion is Necessary